mathialo/imagezoom.js/README.md

  - `applyToImage(htmlDOM)` makes the given image clickable.
 It takes the DOM element of the image you want clickable as an argument
  - `applyToAllImgTags()` applies imagezoom to all images on the webpage.

-All functions in imagezoom.js is prefixed with the namespace `imgzm`.
+All functions in imagezoom.js are prefixed with the namespace `imgzm`.

 ## Example